Rodney D. Priestley

 - Alfred P. Sloan Research Fellowship, 2014

-- Presidential Early Career Award for Scientist and Engineering, 2013
+- Presidential Early Career Award for Scientists and Engineers, 2013

 - Diverse: Issues In Higher Education Emerging Scholar, 2013